MartinThoma/MartinThoma.github.io/content/2020-11-07-packaging-tools-and-formats.md

 [Poetry](https://pypi.org/project/poetry/) is a tool for dependency management and packaging.
 It combines a lot of tools, but it’s core functionality is identical to pipenv.
-The only difference is that it uses pyproject.toml and poetry.lock instead of `Pipfile` and `Pipfile.lock`.
+The main difference is that it uses pyproject.toml and poetry.lock instead of `Pipfile` and `Pipfile.lock`.
+A [detailed comparison between poetry and pipenv](https://frostming.com/2019/01-04/pipenv-poetry) can be found in Frosts’ blog.

 The projects poetry wraps or replaces are: